skully-coder/workshop-repo/README.md

-﻿# workshop-repo
+﻿# Workshop-repo
-This repo is to demonstrate the functions of Git and GitHub
+This repo is to demonstrate the functions of Git and GitHub which were explained and discussed in a workshop of Github & Git.

 ## Some of the important points that were discussed in the workshop are listed below-

 1) commits cannot be deleted because each commit’s hashcode is linked with previous hashcode

-git rm --cached Main.class
+`git rm --cached Main.class`

 cached means don’t delete the file, just remove it from staging area last commit is HEAD